open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

-and last step is to run your application by another tool `run-with-otel-instrumentation` that ask you for few settings and finally execute passed command `php -S localhost:8080 -t public public/index.php` in this case.
+and last step is to run your application by another tool `run-with-otel-instrumentation` that ask you for few settings and finally executes the provided command, `php -S localhost:8080 -t public public/index.php` in this case.

 **NOTE** Everything that `run-with-otel-instrumentation` is doing can be done by